BlackAnon22/BlackAnon22.github.io/posts/OverTheWire_Labs/natas.md

 print("Output has been written to phpsessid.txt")
 ```
-The script takes numbers from 1 to 640, appends "-BlackAnon" to each number, converts them to hexadecimal representation, and writes the results to a file named "phpsessid.txt."
+The script takes numbers from 1 to 640, appends "-admin" to each number, converts them to hexadecimal representation, and writes the results to a file named "phpsessid.txt."

 save the script in a file and run it